Migrate a Single Cluster from ZooKeeper to KRaft

 namespace: <namespace>

-In MRC deployments, you might need to set zookeeper.connect manually on the KRaftController.
-To bypass the pre-flight check, add the following annotation to your KRaftMigrationJob CR:
+In MRC deployments, you set zookeeper.connect manually on the KRaftController CR.
+This field is on the CFK pre-flight blocklist, so CFK validates it before starting the migration.
+If you want to bypass the pre-flight check, add the kraft-migration-bypass-prechecks: "true" annotation to the KRaftMigrationJob CR:

 apiVersion: platform.confluent.io/v1beta1